kevinchar93/job-application-postcode-task-2017/README.md

 Running the program for task three is covered in the section [Operating the program](#operating-the-program)

-### Profiling tools
-**go pprof**
-I made use of this package https://github.com/pkg/profile and the pprof tool in Go to get detailed CPU profiling results, the linked package outputs a .pprof file on completion.
-The Go pprof tool takes the .pprof file and can create a visual representation of the profiling results.

-These can be seen in the folder  `submission/profiling/TASK_TAG_HERE/` with the name `cpu.png`

-I used these results to determine what parts of the program were using the most CPU time.

-**time command unix**
-time is a command on unix and unix-like (macOS in this case) systems that can be used to determine the duration of execution of another command, the command in this situation being my program.
-I used it mainly to measure wall time  taken to complete my program.

-The wiki page provides more information https://en.wikipedia.org/wiki/Time_(Unix)

 ### Notes

 To begin with I went about extending the program from tag `TASK_2_REL` to achieve the requirements of task 3 without looking into making any optimisations, I simply needed to add sorting of the ***ImportRecords*** and the writing of `succeeded_validation.csv`